 University students are expected to take charge of their own learning and do almost all work independently.
 For some, this change is disorientating, while for other students, the steep increase in subject complexity and volume of reading is daunting.
 We introduce specialist undergraduate and post-graduate tutors to help smooth this transition and encourage your child to develop healthy work habits in order to fulfil their academic potential.
 Every tutor we introduce has an outstanding academic background and proven tutoring experience.
 All have attended a leading university, with many graduating from Oxbridge.
 They will also be matched to compliment your child’s personality and learning style so that your child fully benefits from their course of private tuition.

-To be introduced to a university tutor, please call one of our tuition consultants or use our online enquiry form further down this page.
+To be introduced to a university tutor, please call one of our tuition consultants or use our online enquiry form.

 Advice for Settling In